sequelize/umzug/README.md

 #### CLI Usage

-This script is now a runnable CLI program, complete with help text.
+A script like the one above is now a runnable CLI program.
 You can run `node migrator.js --help` to see how to use it.
-It'll print something like
+It will print something like:

 <!-- codegen:start {preset: custom, source: ./codegen.js, export: cliHelp} -->
 ```